SraBeland/SMcommand/README.md

 # SMcommand
-SMcommand is a command line (Windows) application that demonstrates the use of the System Matrix API and provides a method of controlling some functions of the Prismview displays controlled by System Matrix.
+SMcommand is a command line (Windows) application that demonstratesÂ the use of the System Matrix API and provides a method of controlling some functions of the Prismview displays controlled by System Matrix.

 *Written by Graham Beland*